FaizanNavi/Machine-learning/README.md

     New Features: Implement new features to expand the capabilities of the project.
     Documentation: Improve the project documentation to make it more user-friendly.

-License 📄

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
-Acknowledgements 🙌

-A big thank you to all the contributors and users who have supported this project.
-Your feedback and contributions are invaluable. 💖